GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: Sample outputs

-Three subhalos are presented as examples, and their properties are tabulated in Table~\ref{tab: metadata}, including stellar mass, star formation rate, and the number of distinct particles, as discussed in Section~\ref{sec: preprocess}. {The ideal SEDs generated from SKIRT in redshifted wavelength range are illustrated in Figure~\ref{fig: seds}, while the galaxy images in seven bands output by postprocess procedure introduced in Section~\ref{sec: postprocess} are depicted in Figure~\ref{fig: csst}.} The images are presented in logarithmic scale, and to mitigate the occurence of NaN values and enhance visual clarity, they are clipped at $10^{-5}$.
+Three subhalos are presented as examples and their properties are tabulated in Table~\ref{tab: metadata}, including stellar mass, star formation rate (SFR), and the number of distinct particles, as discussed in Section~\ref{sec: preprocess}. {The ideal SEDs generated from SKIRT in redshifted wavelength range are illustrated in Figure~\ref{fig: seds}. {The optical depth at 5500\text{\AA} $\tau_{5500\text{\AA}}$ is also calculated.
+For better comparison, deviations between different simulation modes are also displayed in the lower panel.
+The galaxy images in seven bands output by postprocess procedure introduced in Section~\ref{sec: postprocess} are depicted in Figure~\ref{fig: csst}.} The images are presented in logarithmic scale, and to mitigate the occurence of NaN values and enhance visual clarity, they are clipped at $10^{-5}$.

-Subhalo 0 is an elliptical galaxy with a low SFR and a substantial number of BC03 particles.
-In contrast, Subhalo 31 is an irregular galaxy characterized by a high SFR and a large number of particles belonging to MAPPINGS-III SED family, which are indicative of star-forming regions. {The median panel of Figure~\ref{fig: seds} exhibits low continuum and several pronounced emission lines,} such as H$\alpha$ 6563, [SIII]$\lambda\lambda\ 9069,9532$ and Pa$\gamma$ 10941 from low to high wavelength.
-Subhalo 253881, on the other hand, is a spiral galaxy with a high SFR characterized by several of aforementioned emission lines.
-The continuum exhibits similar shape to Subhalo 0, primarily due to the dominance of BC03 particles.
+Subhalo 0 is an elliptical galaxy with a low SFR and a substantial number of BC03 particles. {The slight deviation in the lower panel of SED for subhalo 0 (left panel of Figure~\ref{fig: seds}) indicates that the low fraction of dust elements shown in Table~\ref{tab: metadata} has a negligible impact on the SEDs in optical, irrespective of the simulation mode utilized, with the corresponding optical depth being $9.76\times10^{-4}$.} In contrast, subhalo 31 is an irregular galaxy characterized by a high SFR and a large number of particles belonging to MAPPINGS-III SED family, which are indicative of star-forming regions. {The median panel of Figure~\ref{fig: seds} exhibits low continuum and several pronounced emission lines,} such as H$\alpha$ 6563, [SIII]$\lambda\lambda\ 9069,9532,$ and Pa$\gamma$ 10941 from low to high wavelength. {Furthermore, the dust exhibit substantial impacts on the continuum and emission lines, leading to substantial deviations in flux amplitude in optical wavelengths and yielding a high optical depth of 0.36.} Subhalo 253881, on the other hand, is a spiral galaxy with a high SFR characterized by several of aforementioned emission lines.
+The continuum exhibits similar shape to subhalo 0, primarily due to the dominance of BC03 particles. {As anticipated, the SED exhibits a significant reduction in the continuum for both face-on and edge-on directions, with attenuation more pronounced in the edge-on case.
+This is due to the increased dust column density encountered along the edge-on line of sight, resulting in an optical depth of 0.12 compared to 0.02 for the face-on view.
+These distinct behaviors demonstrate that the dust elements primarily attenuates emissions from star-forming regions, with the degree of attenuation increasing with the column density of dust through which the light propagates\citep{Lu2022}.}